uselagoon/lagoon/docs/docker-images/ruby.md

             lagoon.port: 3000
         ports:
         # local development only
-        # this exposes the port 3000 with a random local port - find it with docker-compose port ruby 3000
+        # this exposes the port 3000 with a random local port
+        # find it with `docker-compose port ruby 3000`
             - "3000"
 ```